cy-xu/open_baby_monitor/README.md

 ### Notes:

+user name and pin are saved in the environment variables (.env), add this file to .gitignore to avoid saving sensitive information in the code repository

 Mac OS Catalina ssh issue: https://discussions.apple.com/thread/253932000 In Terminal, type in and execute the following: sudo launchctl load -w /System/Library/LaunchDaemons/ssh.plist